SeanEmac/simple-ci-cd/README.md

 The code is built into an image using the node-alpine base.

+Nginx is used to serve the app in production mode, it also proxies requests to the backend kubernetes service.

 ## Kubernetes Deployment
 Once the application iamges have been built, they can be deployed on kubernetes.